SamSkjord/MCP23017-RGB-Class/README.md

 # RGBLED Class:

+## COLOUR_MAP:

-## COLOUR_MAP: A dictionary mapping colour names to their respective RGB pin states.
+A dictionary mapping colour names to their respective RGB pin states.

+red, green, blue,

+yellow cyan magenta,

+white, off

 ### Initialization:
 The __init__ method initializes the MCP23017 pins for the red, green, and blue LEDs and sets up predefined blink and solid methods using partial for each colour.